-Moray College UHI appointed a new Principal in February 2016 and his arrival coincided with the expiry of the previous College Strategic Plan.
-This provided an excellent opportunity for the new Principal to engage staff, students and external stakeholders in full and robust discussions on the mission, vision and values of the organisation.
-Outcomes of this dialogue has been the development of a revised Mission Statement, Vision Statement and College Values as provided below.
-It was interesting to note throughout the extensive consultation, that there was a very strong feeling that it is not only what we do that's important to our staff but how we do it is equally, if not more, important.
+The appointment of a new Principal in session 15/16 provided an excellent opportunity to engage staff, students and external stakeholders in full and robust discussions on the mission, vision and values of the organisation.
+Outcomes of this dialogue has been the development of the following Mission Statement, Vision Statement and College Values as provided below.
+It was interesting to note throughout the extensive consultation which took place, that there was a very strong feeling that it is not only what we do that's important to our staff but how we do it is equally, if not more, important.
 It was clear that Values are held as being of prime importance to those that engage with the college.